ULHPC/documents/newsletters/2015/issue-02/src/_ul_hpc.md

   %\caption{UL HPC computing and storage capacity evolution}
 \end{figure}

-As of March 2015, **281 users** are registered and active on the platform.
+As of November 2015, **321 users** are registered and active on the platform.
-The used computing effort in 2014 by the registered users is measured as **1407 CPUYears** , thus performed in a single year period.
+The used computing effort so far in 2015 by the registered users is measured at **__???__ CPUYears**, thus performed in a single year period.